LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0203_Validate_ARM_Templates.md

 1. Within the Remote Desktop session to **AzS-HOST1**, start a web browser and navigate to the Azure Stack Hub QuickStart Templates repository [**MySql Server on Windows for AzureStack** page](https://github.com/Azure/AzureStack-QuickStart-Templates/tree/master/mysql-standalone-server-windows).
 1. On the **MySql Server on Windows for AzureStack** page, click **azuredeploy.json**.
-1. On the [AzureStack-QuickStart-Templates/mysql-standalone-server-windows/azuredeploy.json](https://github.com/Azure/AzureStack-QuickStart-Templates/blob/master/mysql-standalone-server-windows/azuredeploy.json) page, click **Raw**.
-1. Select the entire content of the web page, right click the selection, and click **Copy**.
+1. On the [AzureStack-QuickStart-Templates/mysql-standalone-server-windows/azuredeploy.json](https://github.com/Azure/AzureStack-QuickStart-Templates/blob/master/mysql-standalone-server-windows/azuredeploy.json) page, review the content of the template.
-1. Switch to the File Explorer window displaying the content of the **C:\\Templates** folder, create a new file named **sampletemplate1.json**, paste the copied content into it, and save the file.

-    >**Note**: Alternatively, you can run the following command in order to directly download the content of the QuickStart template and save it as the **sampletemplate1.json** file.
+1. Switch to the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window and run the following to download the azuredeploy.json file and save it as a file named **sampletemplate1.json** in the **C:\\Templates** folder.

     ```powershell
     Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/Azure/AzureStack-QuickStart-Templates/master/mysql-standalone-server-windows/azuredeploy.json' -UseBasicParsing -OutFile $path\sampletemplate1.json